jfcolom/rosary/README.md

 # Rosary
-Help for praying the christian Holy Rosary (Spanish)
+Help for praying the christian Holy Rosary

 ## Current functionality